COVID-19 Health Implications and Related Student Accommodations

 Category 2: I CANNOT TOLERATE FACE COVERINGS

 This category refers to students who cannot tolerate wearing a face covering due to a medical condition or mental health condition.
+For students who fall under this category, please follow the process outlined in Category 1 (above).

 Category 3: I AM ALREADY REGISTERED WITH STUDENT ACCESSIBILITY SERVICES